-NOTE When installing signal wiring for CAN card J3 terminals, conduit must be installed between the device and the UPS cabinet.
+When installing signal wiring for CAN card J3 terminals, conduit must be installed between the device and the UPS cabinet.

-- 4. Remove the ISBM cabinet top right interface conduit landing plate to drill or punch conduit holes (see Figure 4-19). - 5.
+- 4. Remove the UPS cabinet top interface conduit landing plates to drill or punch conduit holes (see Figure 4-4). - 5.
 Reinstall the conduit landing plate. - 6.
 Install conduit between the UPS and RMP II.
-See Figure 5-12 for RMP II knockout hole location. - Install wiring between the UPS and RMP II.
+See Figure 5-12 for RMP II knockout hole location.

+7. Install wiring between the UPS and RMP II.
 See Figure 5-2 and Table 5-1 for the Powerware Hot Sync CAN Bridge Card terminal location and wiring information, and Figure 5-7, Figure 5-8, and Table 5-5 for the RMP II terminal location and wiring information.

-NOTE 120 Vac for the RMP II should be supplied from the critical bus by facility planners or the customer.
+120 Vac for the RMP II should be supplied from the critical bus by facility planners or the customer.

 - 8. Install 120 Vac power wiring from the critical bus to the RMP II.
 See Figure 5-7, Figure 5-8, and Table 5-5 for the terminal location and wiring information. - 9.
 Close the front door and secure the latch. - 10.
+If removed, reinstall the safety shield panel removed in paragraph 5.2, Step 5.
+Secure with the retained hardware. - 11.
+If removed, reinstall the left front panel removed in paragraph 5.2, Step 4 and secure with the retained hardware. - 12.
 Restart the UPS.
-See Chapter 7, "UPS Operating Instructions," for startup instructions.
+See Chapter 7, "UPS Operating Instructions" for startup instructions.

 Figure 5-7.
-Remote Monitor Panel II and Relay Interface Module II Terminal Locations
+Remote Monitor Panel II and Remote Monitor Panel II Terminal Locations